giantswarm/docs/src/content/ui-api/kubectl-gs/installation.md

   - Where can I find the Giant Swarm plugin for kubectl?
   - How can I install the Giant Swarm plugin for kubectl?
   - How can I keep the Giant Swarm plugin for kubectl up to date?
-  - What is kgs?
+  - What is kubectl gs?
-  - How can I install kgs?
+  - How can I install kubectl gs?
 ---

 # Installing the kubcetl gs plugin